Who we are

 We hosted five Australian Romance Readers Conventions, reader-focused events where members could sit in on panels with big-name authors from bestseller lists, and learn more about romance fiction, our favourite stories and characters, and the publishing industry.
 The last convention was held in 2017.

 In 2019 we held the first in a new series of events called A Romantic Rendezvous.
 These were multi-author, multi-city events, held in March 2019 in Brisbane, Sydney, Melbourne and Perth.
 In 2020 we did it all again, this time in five cities, with Darynda Jones and Susan Donovan as our special guests.
 You can find all the details here.
 Our plans for 2021 had to be put on hold due to the pandemic, but instead we organised A Romantic Rendezvous (Locked Down), held online on 1 August 2020.
-In August 2021 we are hosting a signing on the Gold Coast in conjunction with the RWA Conference.
+In December 2021 we hosted a signing on the Gold Coast in conjunction with the RWA Conference.
+We have now announced details for our next event, ARR2023.

 We also arrange one-off author events around the country.
 See our Events page for details.
 Our members have the freedom and opportunity to organise events they want to attend.

 Each year our membership nominate and vote on the Australian Romance Reader Awards, where we recognise excellence in romance fiction.
 This is a reader’s choice awards program.
-Awards are given out at the annual ARRA Awards Dinner, a glittering event where our members can share a meal with guest authors.
+Our annual ARRA Awards Dinner, a glittering event where members share a meal with guest authors was held on 30 April 2022

 Every year the ARRA Executive Committee presents a report to members outlining the events and activities of the previous 12 months.
 You can find our annual reports here: